SaulDiazInfante/Beamer-56-SMM-Congress/README.md

 # Beamer-xxxii-semana-unison-2022-AppliedMathWorkshop

-Maximum likelihood estimation for a stochastic SEIR system an application of the Grisanov's Theorem for the likelihood ratio March 28, 2022
+Maximum likelihood estimation for a stochastic SEIR system:
+An application of Grisanov's Theorem for the likelihood ratio.

-# Beamer-xxxii-semana-unison-2022-AppliedMathWorkshop
+Bemaer for the talk in the 56 SMM cogress
+October 25, 2023, San Luis Potosi, Mexico.